CopernicusCodeCrafters/main/README.md

 4. You als can give a name to the model.
 The model will be saved as a .rds file in  docker folder /var/openeo/workspace

 5. After a while a message will be displayed ("DONE").
 If not, an error has occured.
+In that case try it with less polygons.

 ## Upload of training polygons